 Twenty years after William Strunk and E.B.
-White pleaded wordsmiths to write with nouns and verbs, Brenda Ueland made the case for plain, honest writing in If You Want to Write– that timeless trove of wisdom on the beauty of the imagination, the triumphant ecstasy of creation, and the wondrous glory of human potential.
-Though many of us have been taught that writing has to be “literary”-ostentatious and pompous, full of words like “thus” and “ultimately”-Ueland affirms good writing is actually simple- poetic words are short words.
-To be good writers, we must-in a sense- unlearn all our years of instruction:
+White pleaded wordsmiths to write with nouns and verbs, Brenda Ueland made the case for plain, honest writing in If You Want to Write— that timeless trove of wisdom on the beauty of the imagination, the triumphant ecstasy of creation, and the wondrous glory of human potential.
+Though many of us have been taught that writing has to be “literary”— ostentatious and pompous, full of words like “thus” and “ultimately”—Ueland affirms good writing is actually simple— poetic words are short words.
+To be good writers, she argues, we must unlearn all our years of instruction:

 “Though everybody is talented and original, often it does not break through for a long time.
 People are too scared, too self-conscious, too proud, too shy.
 They have been taught too many things about construction, plot, unity, mass, coherence.